lagotto/lagotto/docs/Wikipedia.md

 Wikipedia is a free encyclopedia that everyone can edit.

+We are collecting the number of Wikipedia articles (`namespace=0`) in the 20 most popular wikipedias and Wikimedia Commons:

+    en de fr it pl es ru ja nl pt sv zh ca uk no fi vi cs hu ko commons

+We would for example use `en.wikipedia.org` as `HOST` in the `API URL` below.

+Because of the extensive load-balancing on Wikipedia's servers, pagination (for more than 50 results) is not reliable and we therefore don't collect links to individual Wikipedia pages.
+We are not counting the number of hits in the user or file namespaces.

 <table width=100% border="0" cellspacing="0" cellpadding="0">
 <tbody>